 ……………Vulgar Pillow Talk at the Radisson

-In my room at the Radisson Blu Hotel, this qibla sticker on a bedside table (picture 1).
-Part of the sticker’s rim has been torn away, as if someone had attempted to remove the sticker from the table with his or her nails.
+In my room at the Radisson Blu Hotel, this qibla sticker on a bedside table.
+Part of the sticker’s was torn away, as if someone had attempted to remove the sticker from the table with his or her nails.

-As appears in picture 2, the qibla points toward “Pillow Talk.”
+As appears in the second picture, the qibla points toward “Pillow Talk.”
 Subliminal blasphemy!
 Again, in religious and sacred matters, taste implies not to utter (in any fashion) double entendres, associating sacredness with profanity.
-Carelessness is not congruent with taste nor with faith and it should be sanctioned, for otherwise every wicked individual could cover and excuse his wickedness by carelessness.
+Carelessness is not congruent with taste nor with faith, and it should be sanctioned, for otherwise every wicked individual could cover and excuse his wickedness by carelessness.